-As evidence-based natural medicine plays an increasingly active role in the suite of solutions to Australia’s growing health care needs, Southern Cross University is at the forefront.
-The centrepiece is Australia’s first National Centre for Naturopathic Medicine, based at the Lismore campus, with its three-pronged approach: innovation, research and education.
+As evidence-based natural medicine plays an increasingly active role in Australian healthcare, Southern Cross University is at the forefront.
+Our centrepiece is Australia’s first National Centre for Naturopathic Medicine (NCNM), based at the Lismore campus.

-The courses delivered through NCNM are underpinned by a framework of critical enquiry, clinical reasoning and evidence-based practice.
-Patient-centredness, integration, interdisciplinarity and the principles of naturopathic medicine form an integral part of these courses.
-Graduates will be equipped with the necessary knowledge, skills and abilities to work with diverse patient groups and teams across a range of professional settings.
+Our courses are underpinned by a framework of critical enquiry, clinical reasoning and evidence-based practice, ensuring our graduates attain the knowledge, skills and abilities to work with diverse patient groups and teams across a range of professional settings.

-In an exciting development for the future of healthcare, the Centre has now launched an innovative new clinical training program.
-The three-year Bachelor of Health Science (Health and Lifestyle) provides a direct pathway into a one-year Master of Naturopathic Medicine, where students will gain the clinical hours required to practise as a naturopath.
-Applications are now open for the July 2022 intake.
-Students who wish to commence in March 2022 can apply via the Diploma of Health (Naturopathic Medicine Studies).
+Our three-year Bachelor of Health Science (Health and Lifestyle) has been designed with the future in mind, providing a direct pathway into a one-year Master of Naturopathic Medicine, where students will gain the clinical hours required to practise as a naturopath.

 Why choose Naturopathic Medicine with Southern Cross?